sisrfeng/mmocr/docs/en/user_guides/dataset_prepare.md

   ```

 - As shown in the following code block,
     the text recognition task uses the data format `TextRecogDataset`,
     which holds information such as text instances and
     image paths required by
     the text recognition task.
-An example  annotation file is provided in the `tests/data/rec_toy_dataset/labels.json` path.
+ An ¿example  annotation file ¿is provided in the `tests/data/rec_toy_dataset/labels.json` path.

   ```json
   {